f4th4n/gen_game_unity/README.md

 # GenGame Unity

-This is C# client library to communicate with GenServer.
+This is C# client library to communicate with [GenGame server](https://github.com/f4th4n/gen_game).
 It can be used for both generic C# project and Unity.

 # Getting Started

+First, make sure GenGame server is started.
+See how to start [here](https://github.com/f4th4n/gen_game#getting-started).

 ```cs